kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

 For now, the database setup is complete.
 We will populate our pointcloud database with data later

 #### Project
+We connect to the singularity container shell with

+        singularity shell cs224w.sif

 Then, we set up our project with

     git clone https://github.com/kdmayer/CS224W_LIDAR.git